Campus of Stony Brook University: H Community

-Roth Community
+Roth Quad

-Roth Community was finished in 1967 after construction which began in 1965; it is named after Emery Roth & Sons, the architects who designed the area.
+Roth Quad was finished in 1967 after construction which began in 1965; it is named after Emery Roth & Sons, the architects who designed the area.
 It consists of five buildings: Cardozo Hall, Whitman Hall, Gershwin Hall, Hendrix Hall and Mount Hall.
 The dormitories, formerly designated Roth I through Roth V, are named after Benjamin N. Cardozo, Walt Whitman, George Gershwin, Jimi Hendrix and William Sidney Mount.
 Hendrix Hall was originally named Henry College after Joseph Henry in 1967, but was informally rechristened after Hendrix's death in 1970 without the name change being made official in state legislation.
 The dormitories are located around Roth Pond, the site of the annual Roth Pond Regatta, one of Stony Brook University's most popular and long-running traditions.
-Roth Community contains the Roth Cafe, a multi-level dining facility with retail options.
+Roth quad contains the Roth Cafe, a multi-level dining facility with retail options.

 All of Roth Community's buildings are in suite style.
 The Undergraduate College associated with Roth Community is Science and Society (SSO).
 The Center for Science and Society, located on the lower level of the Roth Cafe, opened in 2008.

 Tabler Community

 Tabler Community opened in the fall of 1969, named after an architect Tabler, who planned and built the region.
 It consists of five buildings: Hand Hall, Douglass Hall, Dreiser Hall, Sanger Hall and Toscanini Hall.
 The dormitories were named after Learned Hand, Frederick Douglass, Theodore Dreiser, Margaret Sanger and Arturo Toscanini.
 In recent years, the naming of Sanger Hall has been contested due to Sanger's support of eugenics.
+On April 5, 2023, Sanger Hall was officially renamed Dr. May Edward Chinn Hall.
 Tabler Community is located on the top of a hill overlooking Circle Road, adjacent to Roth Community.

 All of Tabler Community's buildings are in suite style.
 The Undergraduate College associated with Tabler Community is Arts, Cultures and Humanities (ACH).
 The Tabler Center for Arts, Culture, and Humanities opened in 2004 and contains a 250-seat theater for theater, dance, and music, practice rooms for musicians, an art gallery devoted to works from undergraduate students, a digital arts laboratory, conference halls and classrooms.